McoreD/UploaderX/README.md

 }
 ```

-#Features
+# Features
 - Supports Amazon S3 as long as settings are configured in `UploadersConfig.json`
 - Supports Imgur if no json file is configured
 - Supports converting `mov` to `mp4` if `ffmpeg` is available in `Tools` folder

-#FAQ
+# FAQ
 ## Where are UploaderX app data saved?
-- In MAUI app, it is saved in ~/Documents/UploaderX
+- In MAUI app, it is saved in `~/Documents/UploaderX`
-- In Avalonia app, it is saved in ~/UploaderX
+- In Avalonia app, it is saved in `~/UploaderX`

+## Where is the Watch Folder is no json file is configured?
+- Watch Folder is created in the app data folder e.g. `~/Documents/UploaderX/Watch Folder`